pieter-v-n/pmx-cluster-tb/README.md

 9. Go to Datacenter -> Cluster -> Join Cluster.
 Paste the buffer into the text window.
 Enter the root password of pve1.
 Select `10.0.0.83/32` for Cluster Network Link 0.
 Click Join `pvc1`.
 10. Close the browsers that are connected to `pve2` and `pve3`.
 11. On `pve1` go to Datacenter.
 You should see the name of the Datacenter: `pvc1` with 3 hosts: `pve1`, `pve2` and `pve3`.
 Now the corosync network is operational, you can manage all pve's of the cluster from any of the pve's.

+# Enable CEPH (this section is Draft)
+Now we have a Cluster with 3 hosts, we can enable CEPH to manage the shared storage.
+## Install CEPH (repeat this section for each Host in the Cluster)
+Using the Proxmox GUI from any host, go to: `Datacenter` -> `pveX` (X is 1, 2 or 3) -> `Ceph` and then click `Install Ceph`.
+Change the Repository from `Enterprise (Recommended)` into: `No Subscription` and select `reef (18.2)`.
+Then click `Start reef installation`.
+A CLI window is created.
+Follow the instructions provided.
+This will install Ceph.
+Click `Next`.
+On the Configuration page, provide the Public IP Network CIDR: `fc00::8X/128` (X is 1, 2 or 3).
+Provide the Cluster IP Network CIDR: `fc00::8X/128` (X is 1, 2 or 3).
+Click `Next` and `Finish`.

+# Create CEPH OSD (this section is Draft)
+Now CEPH is installed, we can add the actual storage.
+When we installed Proxmox on each host, we did not use all the space available on the SSD, but only reserved 200 GB for Proxmox.
+The remaining 1800 GB (aprox.), is still unallocated on the SSD.
+Although Proxmox does not recommend to use an OSDN on the same disk device as the host OS, we are going to do this.
+So, the first 200 GB of the SSD is provided for 3 partitions used by Proxmox; the remaining is used for partition 4 and provided to Ceph.
+- Check the above is true.
+Open a terminal window for the host via the GUI: `Datacenter`-> `pveX` (X is 1, 2 or 3) and click `Shell`.
+Type: `lsblk`.
+You should see (for a 2TB SSD installed in slot0):
+- nvme0n1 1.8T disk total: 3907029168
+- nvme0n1p1 1007k part 34 - 2047 (2014)
+- nvme0n1p2 1G part /boot/...
+2048 - 2099199 (2097152)
+- nvme0n1p3 199G part 2099200 - 419430400 (417331201)
+- followed by LVM information for the local storage already used.
+Now create partition 4 on this disk:
+- In the same terminal window, type: `fdisk /dev/nvme0n1`.
+Type `F` to see how many sectors are still free on your SSD.
+Here it shows: 419432448 - 3907029134 (3487596687) 1.6TB.
+Type `n` to create a new partition.
+Accept the default values: 4 (partition number), 419432448 (first sector), 3907028997 (last sector).
+Then type `w` to write back the partition table.
+- In the same terminal window, type: `lsblk` to see that now you have an addition partition 4 (nvme0n1p4) with size 1.6TB.
+- In the same terminal window, type: `mkfs -t xfs /dev/nvme0n1p4` to create an XFS file system on this partition.
+(Note: Ceph will erase this in a next step anyhow).
+- Now we will wipe this partition.
+Use the Proxmox GUI: `Datacenter` -> `pveX` (X is 1, 2 or 3) -> Disks and locate your Device in the list as `/dev/nvme0n1p4` (you may need to change the width of the column to see all).
+When you click on this item, a button appears `wipe disk`.
+After you have made sure you selected the correct partition, click this button and wait for the process to finish.
+- Now you have an empty partition, you can tell Ceph to use it as an OSD.
+Use the Proxmox GUI: `Datacenter` -> `pveX` (X is 1, 2 or 3) -> Ceph -> OSD.
+Click the button `Create OSD`.
+Select the empty partition `/dev/nvme0n1p4` as your disk, select `Use OSD Disk` as DB Disk and click `Create`.
+-